getsentry/sentry-java/README.md

 ### Async connection
 In order to avoid performance issues due to a large amount of logs being generated or a slow connection to the Sentry server, an asynchronous connection is set up, using a low priority thread pool to submit events to Sentry.

-To disable the async mode, add `raven.async=false` to your DSN:
+To disable the async mode, add `raven.async=false` to the DSN:

     http://public:private@host:port/1?raven.async=false